 Our partners nationally are the Sport Division, Sheffield Hallam University (SHU), Sheffield (Tim Crabbe and Tony Blackshaw), looking at the Yorkshire case studies, and the Manchester Institute for Popular Culture at Manchester Metropolitan University (Adam Brown and Gavin Mellor), looking at the Northwest case studies.
-The team's research builds on previous collaborative research, such as the Cultures of Racism in Football project (Les Back, Tim Crabbe, John Solomos).
+The team's research builds on previous collaborative research, such as the project (Les Back, Tim Crabbe, John Solomos).

 You can find our first national case study report, Getting to Know You, on the Positive Futures' national web site.
 Here is an extract from the London case study.
 For CUCR's London contribution to that report, the research team of Imogen Slater and Ben Gidley were joined by Jane Tooke and Gavin Bailey.